theworkingcentre/win7-avoid-viruses/20-downloads.rst

    :alt: Search for Adblock Plus

 Choose the AdBlock Plus plugin and choose to install it.
-Be careful that you choose the right product -- as you can see there are many different adblock plugins.
-Most of them are probably okay, but there may be some that are themselves malicious.
+Be careful that you choose the right product: as you can see there are many different adblock plugins.
+Some of them are okay, but others might be malicious.

 Once you have chosen to install the plugin, Firefox should then indicate that the plugin is installed.